peramon/angular-challenge/README.md

 ### @Input() Decorator
 It is a child component (or directive) means that the property can receive its value from its parent component.

+### @Output Decorator
+In a child component (or directive) it allows data to flow from the child to the parent.